solarbirdy/NorthshoreBikeMap/README.md

 * Updating Juanita Drive construction area with a temporary downgrade to sharrow, recommending detour
 * Slope markers on the closest, most obvious detour route (NE 123rd, NE 132nd)
+* NEW BIKE UNDERPASS from Montlake to Bill Dawson trail is open, will edit Seattle's map to show.

 Previous releases: